 If you or someone you know has been the victim of unlawful discrimination or harassment

-Anyone who has been a victim of unlawful discrimination or harassment related to education programs, services, or activities provided by the university may file complaints with the EOP office.
-UofSC employees who witness or have evidence of unlawful discrimination or harassment of any UofSC student or employee is required to report it to the EOP office.
+Anyone who has been a victim of unlawful discrimination or harassment related to education programs, services or activities provided by the university may file complaints with the EOP office.
+University employees who witness or have evidence of unlawful discrimination or harassment of any university student or employee are required to report it to the EOP office.

 After You Make a Report